kombucha-js/react-rerenderers/README.md

  👺 Features
 ---------------
-**react-rerenderers** is a new state management library.
+**React-Rerenderers** is a new state management library.
 This is a quite unusual and yet efficient usage of React.js' hooks which offers a way to escape from React's hells hell.